A desperate moonlight economy in Zimbabwe's 'Sunshine City'

 Large chainstores are closing, replaced by little kiosks that can sell anything from imported electronics and clothes to lipstick and car parts.
 When a major car dealership closed its showroom last year, a mini-mall with dozens of tiny cubicles emerged in its place.

-"The competition is tough in our business, but we are hanging in there," said Never Mapara, who sells mobile phones and accessories from a two square-metre cubicle he rents for $600 (360 pounds) a month.
+"The competition is tough in our business, but we are hanging in there," said Never Mapara, who sells mobile phones and accessories from a two square-meter cubicle he rents for $600 a month.

 At another mall, street currency traders accost passers-by, waving wads of rand.
 The black market is thriving, fed by high demand for the currency of South Africa, which supplies 65 percent of Zimbabwe's imports.